ewhicher/matter/content/collections/case_studies/embedding-a-test-and-learn-approach-to-digitisation-across-a-complex-global-business.md

     content:
       -
         type: text
-        text: "With over 110,000 employees, BASF is one of the world's biggest chemical companies.
+        text: "With over 110,000 employees, BASF is one of the world's biggest companies.
 They work to invent new materials to create the products of the future."
   -
     type: heading
     attrs: